Clinical Research Units

 Exercise Physiology and Body Composition

-The Exercise Physiology and Body Composition Core’s laboratory provides DEXA measurements for body fat, muscle and bone composition, metabolic stress testing, and also supports exercise-training protocols.
+Supports exercise protocols and offers DEXA measurements for body fat, muscle and bone composition, metabolic stress testing.

 Research Participant Advocacy